projectcontour/contour/changelogs/unreleased/5657-shadialtarsha-minor.md

-## Disable the virtualhost's Global RateLimit policy
+## Specific routes can now opt out of the virtual host's global rate limit policy

 Setting `rateLimitPolicy.global.disabled` flag to true on a specific route now disables the global rate limit policy inherited from the virtual host for that route.